 My first contact with Ayn Rand’s writing was when I found, in a tiny bookshop, a second-hand copy of her novella, Anthem.

 I read Anthem and found it wonderful, insightful, inspiring.
 At the back of the book, there were advertisements for two other books of hers: The Fountainhead and Atlas Shrugged.
 Within the year, I’d bought and read The Fountainhead.

 It did what books are supposed to do; it changed me.
 It changed my life, my outlook, my views, my method of thinking.
 And then I read Atlas Shrugged.

 It was followed by We The Living.
 The cover of We The Living (by Nick Gaetano) was one of the most haunting pictures I had seen for a long time.
-I have a copy of the original artwork on my wall.

 I won’t give you a plot synopsis, but if you want to read a great novel with an individual versus the state theme, then The Fountainhead is the book for you.
 After that you could try Anthem, Atlas Shrugged and We The Living.
 They’re all excellent.